 This is how all the threads of my life and career weave together:

-My professional and volunteer life is comprised of administrative leadership, direct service, and community building in non-profits that provide programs for a variety of marginalized populations, including teen mothers, at risk youth, the aging, children with disabilities and special needs, the LGBTQIA community, and people who are isolated and/or houseless due to addiction, poverty, and/or mental and physical disabilities.
+My professional and volunteer life is comprised of administrative leadership, direct service, and community building, primarily in non-profits that provided programs for a variety of marginalized populations, including teen mothers, at risk youth, the aging, children with disabilities and special needs, the LGBTQIA community, and people who are isolated and/or houseless due to addiction, poverty, and/or mental and physical disabilities.
+I no longer work for the nonprofit industry due to both disability and disillusionment with a system based on white saviorism, classism, transaction under the guise of philanthropy, and outsourcing acts of care.

-I committed to this work for the past 20 years because I am committed to social justice and seek liberation, justice, and inclusion for all.
+I committed to this self and community work for the past 20 years because I am devoted to social and intimate justice for all, in all aspects of life.
+I seek life, liberation, and belonging in our homes and in the world.

-My past work around community-building and nurturing belonging includes:
+My past work around community-building, radical inclusion, and nurturing belonging includes:

-- We Are The Culture Makers Facebook Group – Community Steward.
+- We Are The Culture Makers Facebook Group – Community Steward for Facebook group founded by feminist entrepreneur Kelly Diels.

 - The Impropriety Society – Producer, Hostess, and Staff Trainer for an all volunteer organization producing sex positive events.
 Leader of the Vibes crew, whose responsibility it was to welcome, include, and address challenges in a hospitable way.

-- Humboldt Pride – Co-Chair, Board of Directors and Event Producer for local organization that created the county’s annual Pride event and other activities.
+- Humboldt Pride – Co-Chair, Board of Directors and Event Producer for local organization that created the county’s annual LGBTQIA pride event, a production of The Laramie Project, and other activities.

 - SHARP House – Co-Founder for a home for teen mothers and their children.

-- The Maybelle Center for Community – Office Manager & Community Builder for an organization that provides relationship and community for people who are poor, addicted and/or disabled, and live in isolation in downtown Portland, OR.
+- The Macdonald Center – Office Manager & Community Builder for an organization that provides relationship and community for people who are poor, addicted and/or disabled, and live in isolation.

 - Trumpet Behavioral Health – Support Services Manager for Behavioral Health Clinic for Children with Special Needs.
 As the nexus of the department’s operations, it was my responsibility to hold space and manage constant change as effectively as possible for our 130 families and 100 clinical staff in two locations.